Run Service

 -X GET "$endpoint/run/workloadpolicies/detailed"

-Example for retrieving the definitions of a specific Workload Policy:
+The following example shows how to retrieve the definitions of a specific Workload Policy:

 Copy